 You see those little purple sprouts coming out of the sweet potato?
 Those will be the slips (they are purple because we grew purple sweet potatoes).

-Remember: Unless you live somewhere that is warm all year round, grow them in indoor containers until after last frost and you are sure it will stay plenty warm outside.
+Remember: Unless you live somewhere that is warm all year round, grow them in indoor gardening containers until after the last frost and you are sure it will stay plenty warm outside.

 When transplanting into the garden, we break off the bottom couple of leaves and then plant the slip in the soil with the upper 1-2 leaves sticking out of the ground.
 (If you don’t have the land for a garden, you can also grow them in large containers or flower pots.)

 That’s it!
 Easy as that!
 Be sure to follow my gardening board on Pinterest!

 See you next time!